top of page

 The Present Day

-In 2016, panto returned to the London Palladium with Cinderella.
-In 2017 it was Dick Whittington, and in 2018 it will shortly be Snow White.
-It seems this unique British art form is more popular than ever!
+Pantomime has returned to the London Palladium.
+It seems this unique British artform is now more popular than ever!